UXSoc/uxsoc-apps-cms/src/pages/index.md

           If you love interacting with new people and you're highly organized, then this role is for you!

           The AVP for Client Relations is in charge of ensuring continuous positive experiences for the various clients of UXSociety.
-You’ll manage the interactions and potential clients of the  organization, together with attending meetings and handling the administrative duties for client projects.
+You’ll manage the potential clients of the  organization, together with attending meetings and handling the administrative duties for client projects.

           Tasks: